 - Receipt of a secondary school diploma or equivalent who is low income and basic skill deficient or an English Language Learner

 - Subject to juvenile or adult justice system

 - Homeless, runaway, or foster child

 - Pregnant or a parent

-- An individual who requires additional assistance to complete an education program, or to secure and hold employment,
+- Low Income individual who requires additional assistance to complete an education program, or to secure and hold employment, AND

 217 West Fifth Street